ojas-kanotra/pwn.college_ojas/4_Digesting_Documentation.md

 ```

 ### New Learnings
-- Advanced manual navigation techniques using `man man`
+- **Meta Documentation**: Using `man man` to learn advanced usage of the `man` command itself
+- **Manual Search Techniques**: Advanced methods for finding and accessing manual pages with non-standard names
+- **Hidden Documentation**: Skills for discovering documentation that may not be immediately obvious or accessible
+- **Search Strategies**: Systematic approaches to finding relevant documentation when standard methods don't work

 ### References
 None

 ---

-## Helpful Program
+## Helpful Programs
-You will practice reading a program's documentation with --help
+Practice reading a program's built-in documentation using the `--help` argument.

 ### Solve
 **Flag:** `pwn.college{I6Cw1JMR9JRLrmQLpjpVTtLM2sS.QX3IDO0wyM3kjNzEzW}`